• Art magazine

 Photo by Don Kaveen @Donkaveen

-Neutral colors dominate the furniture and accessories of the Japandi style, with calm and soothing color pallets being preferred.
-Sustainability also plays an important role, since natural materials and simple designs shape the green furnishing style.
+Neutral colors dominate the furniture and accessories of the Japandi style, with a preference for calm and soothing color palettes.
+Sustainability also plays a significant role, as natural materials and simple designs characterize the green interior design style.

 In view of the growing environmental awareness of consumers, the popularity of the Japandi style is not surprising.